-No special configuration necessary.
-Do make sure to leave the Device instance configured to 0 (the default).
+No special configuration is necessary.
+Make sure the Device instance is configured to 0 (the default).
 MPPTs in the VE.Can network configured to a different Device instance will not be managed by ESS.

-After configuring the system, the system will immediately start charging the battery.
+After configuring this item, the system will immediately start charging the battery.

-(Note: All absolute voltages mentioned in the text below are for a 12V system and should be multiplied by 2 or 4 for a 24V or 48V system.)
+(Note: All absolute voltages mentioned in the example below refer to a 12V system.
+Voltages should be multiplied by x2 or x4 for a 24V or 48V system, respectively.)

-When there is less PV power available than needed by the loads (a PV shortage, at night for example), energy stored in the battery will be used to power the loads.
-This continues until the battery is depleted (ie. has reached it user-defined minimum % SOC).
+When there is less PV power available than is required to power the loads (at night for example), energy stored in the battery will be used to power the loads.
+This will continue until the battery is depleted (ie. has reached it user-defined minimum % SOC).

-When there is no mains, and the system is in inverter mode, these parameters control the depth of discharge:
+When no mains power is available, and the system is in inverter mode, the following parameters control the depth of discharge:

 What about the Sustain mode?